 childhood issues, become free of her family's toxic emotional inheritance, and learn to really love herself.

 Why Should You Listen to Me?

 My expertise in this field comes from both personal experience as well as extensive research.
 I was a victim of domestic violence and having coached myself through it, I came to a new understanding of the problem and so to a new solution.
 My family's toxic emotional inheritance -my mother and my grandmother were victims- was the internal factor that allowed a violent man into my life.
 My ex-partner was once a child victim of a violent mother and teacher, who added fuel to what he was already suffering.
-We both carried around inside us an inheritance made of traumas, a sense of unworthiness, lack of self-love, toxic convictions that made us re-produce the same experience that our parents and relatives and care givers went through.
+We both carried around inside us an inheritance made of traumas, a sense of unworthiness, lack of self-love, toxic convictions that made us re-produce the same experience that our parents and relatives went through.
 Therefore we gave shape to a toxic relationship.

 During my career I studied and worked in the field of human behavior.
 I achieved a Master's degree in Latin American Studies with orientation in Literature and Cultural Anthropology.
 Both studies have been fundamental for my understanding of what is known and what is still not known about human behavior.
 I did field research in Peru on the political violence that affected the indigenous women and children during the civil war and listened to the perpetrators to understand their reasons.
 I worked in Guatemala on a project for children in poor environment.
 I worked in The Netherlands in the refugee sector and for the socio-cultural integration of foreigners.
 The theme of violence and dysfunctional behavior was recurrent in this work, playing an important and destructive role in the lives of the people I spoke to.
 So both personally and through my studies and work, I have come to understand the need for a new turn in how we understand and treat domestic violence.